 The Effect of Financial Calculations in the Nigerian Economy

 Charges on transactions made with commercial banks have proved to be a threat to funds owned by several government agencies that have employed their services.
-A recent study revealed that from September 2015, the Federal government has saved a total of N128bn from charges imposed by banks for managing funds belonging to the ministry, departments and agencies of government by adopting the TSA (Treasury Single Account) scheme.
+A recent study revealed that since September 2015, the Federal government has saved a total of N128bn.
+This was achieved by adopting the TSA (Treasury Single Account) scheme, eliminating bank charges for managing funds.

-The amount, according to investigation, represents the various charges and account maintenance fees,which were heretofore charged by the Deposit Money Banks for holding government funds.
-Prior to the commencement of TSA (Treasury Single Account) scheme, the government was incurring about N4bn monthly to maintain its various accounts in banks whereas it could have been been used to meet the immediate economic needs of the nation.
-This situation outrightly explains how the nation loose more trying to save more and thereby introducing a gradual decline in the state of the nation’s economy as funds are indirectly channeled towards non-profit making projects as this.
+The amount represents charges and fees previously imposed by Deposit Money Banks for holding government funds.
+Prior to the commencement of TSA (Treasury Single Account) scheme, the government was incurring about N4bn monthly to maintain its various accounts in banks.
+Whereas, it could have been been used to meet the immediate economic needs of the nation.
+This situation illustrates how trying to save more leads to losing more.
+It introduces a gradual decline in the nation’s economy.
+Funds are indirectly channeled towards non-profitable projects.

 The recently introduced scheme of TSA has saved government large sums that would have gone on commercial bank charges.
 The initiative, which commenced fully in September 2015,has been complied with by over 900 agencies of government with 20,000 bank accounts closed.
-In the detailed calculations of the tonne of savings this scheme has delivered to the government from September 2015 to April 2018,a total of 32 months of 4bn charge per month equals N128bn.
+Detailed calculations show the scheme delivered a tonne of savings to the government.
+From September 2015 to April 2018, 32 months at 4bn charge per month totals N128bn.

-It is obvious that financial calculations have a way of affecting the economy entirely.
-In spite of the advantages it promises,its cruel disadvantages can be managed by adopting a system that can check its excesses as it cannot be ruled out out-rightly.
+Therefore, financial calculations have a way of affecting the economy entirely.
+In spite of promising advantages, cruel disadvantages can be managed.
+Adopting a system can check its excesses.

 Very useful information particularly the last part 🙂 I care for such information a lot.